IoT-Ignite/IgniteGreenhouse/README.md

    * Gateway App perform connection transaction with cloud and your mobile device
    * You can choose many sensor you want, e.g., soil moisture, temperature, humidity

+  :zap: Or you can make your own Greenhouse Kit by following [step by step series of examples](www.iot-ignite.com) that tell you have to get a development enviornment. :zap:

 3. Register your Ignite Greenhouse Kit with using your Android device.

 ### Registering your Ignite Greenhouse Kit

-A step by step series of examples that tell you have to get a development env running

-Say what the step will be
+After you logged in

 ```
 Give the example